daiiz/SVGyazo/README.md

 # SVGyazo
-SVGyazo is a Chrome Extension.
-SVGyazo allow you to capture web pages including hyperlinks.<br>
+SVGyazo is a Chrome Extension, allow you to capture web pages including hyperlinks.<br>

+## Features
-Upload PNG images to Gyazo, SVG to daiiz-apps server (Firebase Storage). <br>
+- Upload PNG images to Gyazo, SVG to daiiz-apps server (Firebase Storage).
-The image ID used for URL of SVG image is assigned the same value as the image ID of Gyazo.<br>
+- The image ID used for URL of SVG image is assigned the same value as the image ID of Gyazo.
-Uploaded SVG images can be viewed by everyone who knows its URL.
+- Uploaded images can be viewed by everyone who knows its URL.

 ## Install
 - Download [releases/chrome.crx](https://github.com/daiiz/SVGyazo/raw/master/releases/chrome.crx).